 The Nephilim were on the earth in those days, and also afterward, when the sons of God came in to the daughters of man and they bore children to them.
 These were the mighty men who were of old, the men of renown.The Nephilim ("Fallen Ones" or "Marvelous Ones") are referred to exactly twice in The Bible, the quote above just after an incident with a fruit tree, and once in the Book of Numbers, where Israel's terrified scouts compare the Canaanites to them.
 In addition, there are a few other places that may be indirect references to them.
 What exactly they were has been a matter of some discussion through the ages, since Biblical canon has so little detail.
 However, various non-canonical texts such as the Epistle of Jude and Book of Enoch flesh them out more.
 The specifics vary depending on which scroll you're reading, but the general outline runs thusly: After chasing Adam and Eve out of the Garden of Eden, God set the Grigori (Watchers) to keep tabs on mankind.
 But apparently, Horny Devils is an equal opportunity trope, because these angels quickly decided it was more fun watching womankind.
 Finally, a faction said "Screw This, I'm Outta Here!", headed down to earth, and made with the baby-making, producing powerful half-angels (they also began teaching humans the arts and sciences, in violation of God's decrees.)
 Although the above is the more common version of their origins, some texts refer to them as the descendants of Seth, Adam and Eve's third child.
 There are many other variations, too, such as them being Lucifer's rebellious angels.
 Like with trolls, these guys are hard to pin down.
 At any rate, they were huge and powerful, and quickly began dominating the earth, becoming rulers and unstoppable warriors.
 Unfortunately, they generally tended toward evil.
 According to the Book of Genesis, and reinforced in the Book of Jubilees, one of the purposes of The Great Flood was to wipe them out.
 Like many things in The Bible and other Judeo-Christian literature, the Nephilim are handy when you're plundering for symbolism.
 The lack of concrete detail lends them a certain mystique, and allows the name to be attached to almost anything, although they're commonly some sort of supernatural hybrid — often a mixture of angel and either human or demon.
 Sometimes they are also giants, sometimes not.
+See The Descendants of Cain for another group of Biblical descent.
 Compare Golem and Our Genies Are Different for other creatures in Abrahamic religions.
 See also Our Angels Are Different and Our Demons Are Different for their possible "parents".
 Not to Be Confused with the tabletop game Nephilim, though said game does indeed involve Nephilim and is listed in the examples below.

 - Eegah! attempts to call the title character one of these... by quoting a non-existent bible verse as proof.
 Nonetheless, the basic idea of The Bible having giants seems to mean that they meant the character was a Nephilim.